 Undergraduate Minor

-A multidisciplinary program, this 21 credit-hour minor prepares you to effectively function with substance abuse issues in professional and personal arenas.
-You will study both theory and practice, and the program does not emphasize any single method for dealing with the problems of substance use.
-The minor addresses varied aspects of effective service delivery such as prevention, community education, assessment, treatment, program management, evaluation and rehabilitation.
+A multidisciplinary program, this 15 credit-hour minor (to begin fall 2026) prepares you to understand and explore substance use and addiction issues in professional and personal arenas.
+The minor addresses varied aspects of effective service delivery such as prevention, community education, assessment, and treatment.

 Location

-The undergraduate minor in addiction studies at Western Michigan University can be completed entirely online, or in a hybrid modality, including online and face-to-face coursework on WMU's main campus in Kalamazoo.
+The undergraduate minor in Addiction Studies at Western Michigan University has the option to be completed entirely online or a combination of online and on-campus coursework in Kalamazoo, MI.

 Certification

 The course credit hours in the minor can be applied to the educational requirement for the Certified Alcohol and Drug Counselor (CADC) certification.
+Each SPADA course is counted as 45 hours of educational credit towards the CADC.
 This is the entry-level credential for certified addictions counselors in Michigan.
 Please refer to the Michigan Certification Board for Addiction Professionals (MCBAP) for more information.

 Required courses